roman-milk/roman-milk.github.io/dr-pounds-naughty-nurse.md

+===

- ****** Dr. Pound's Naughty Nurse Ch.
-01-03 ****** bydlsloan© I pulled both of her arms behind her back and used them as a handle to pull her back and forth as I steadily worked more and more of my cock up that tight ass, feeling it stretch reluctantly to take every inch.
+I pulled both of her arms behind her back and used them as a handle to pull her back and forth as I steadily worked more and more of my cock up that tight ass, feeling it stretch reluctantly to take every inch.
 I grunted, fucking her hard and fast, using her for a quickie in the middle of the afternoon.
 I didn't try to hold back my orgasm or make it last.
 I simply pulled out, spun her around and aimed my cock at her face again.

  "Getting a little dry," I said.
 "Better freshen you up a bit."
 Once again, I plastered her face with a gigantic load.
 I paid special attention to her eyes and hair, making sure to matte her hair, eyebrows and lashes down with as much sticky goo as I could.